1995 ACPropulsion eCivic Prototype EV

 dings as we have not added it to the project list for restoration

-yet, but its day is coming.
-We acquired the vehicle as
+yet, but its day will come.
+We acquired the vehicle

 Battery configuration: 28 series connected Optima deep cycle